Hi, I’m Hannah. Welcome to my website.

 I am passionate about sharing mountain medicine knowledge to expedition members.
 Whenever possible on expedition I give informal tutorial style talks on topics such as Altitude Physiology and Illness, Hypothermia and Heat Illness.
 I enjoy tailoring the information to the group and promoting discussion.

-I was part of the teaching faculty at the 2019 BMC/BMMS (British Medical Council/British Mountain Medicine Society) Mountain Medicine Weekend.
+I was part of the teaching faculty at the 2019 BMC/BMMS (British Mountaineering Council/British Mountain Medicine Society) Mountain Medicine Weekend.
 I ran workshops for non-medics (many of whom were outdoor professionals) on both Primary Survey for Casualty Assessment and Hypothermia Management.